adieg/MyProject/README.md

-This function recieves a matrix and returns the sum-normalized values for the matrix.
+This function receives a matrix and returns the sum-normalized values for the matrix.